 CREATINE AND DIABETES

-How does the holy grail of supplements fair against diabetes?
+How does the holy grail of supplements fare against diabetes?

 The research to support creatine consumption in people living with T2 is relatively large.
 Unfortunately, there is zero research investigating the effects of creatine consumption in people living with T1 which definitely warrants future research.

 Increased muscle mass and frequent muscle contraction in people without diabetes is known to improve insulin sensitivity and glucose uptake into cells.

 Creatine has the ability to improve glycemic control, based on its ability to increase training performance.